 We then moved on to the main street of the village.

-MacNamara and Sons at the top of the village street is a fully licensed working pub in the style of an old fashioned hotel bar and provides modern catering facilities.
+MacNamara and Sons at the top of the village street is a fully licensed working pub in the style of an old-fashioned hotel bar and provide modern catering facilities.
 Be sure and drop into Mac’s for a pint!
-The pub is furnished to reflect the lifestyle of the time and the fact that the publican not only sold drink, in former times, but also traded in groceries and hardware.
+The pub is furnished to reflect the lifestyle of the time and the fact that the publican not only sold drink, in former times but also traded in groceries and hardware.
 We were so busy, we never had time to head in there, so don’t miss out like we did.